 On September 1, 2007, the Company adopted FIN 48 which prescribes a comprehensive model for the financial statement recognition, measurement, classification and disclosure of uncertain tax positions that a company has taken or expects to take on a tax return.
-Under FIN 48, a company can recognize the benefit of an income tax position only if it is more likely than not (greater than 50%) that the tax position will be sustained upon tax examination, based solely on the technical merits of the tax position.
-Otherwise, no benefit can be recognized.
+Under FIN 48, a company can recognize the financial effect of an income tax position only if it is more likely than not (greater than 50%) that the tax position will prevail upon tax examination, based solely on the technical merits of the tax position.
+Otherwise, no benefit or expense can be recognized in the consolidated financial statements.
 The tax benefits recognized are measured based on the largest benefit that has a greater than fifty percent likelihood of being realized upon ultimate settlement.
 Additionally, companies are required to accrue interest and related penalties, if applicable, on all tax exposures for which reserves have been established consistent with jurisdictional tax laws.

-As of February 28, 2009, the Company has gross unrecognized tax benefits totaling \$4.9 million, including \$1.2 million of accrued interest, recorded as noncurrent taxes payable in the Statement of Financial Condition.
+As of May 31, 2009, the Company has gross unrecognized tax benefits totaling \$6.0 million, including \$0.9 million of accrued interest, recorded as non-current taxes payable in the Statement of Financial Condition.
 Unrecognized tax benefits represent tax positions taken on tax returns but not yet recognized in the consolidated financial statements.
 If recognized, essentially all of the unrecognized tax benefits and related interest would be recorded as a benefit to tax expense on the consolidated statement of income.
-Audits by two tax authorities are currently ongoing.
+Audits by three tax authorities are currently ongoing.
 The Company has no reason to believe that such audits will result in the payment of additional taxes and/or penalties that would have a material adverse effect on the Company's results of operations or financial position, beyond current estimates.
 Any changes in accounting estimates resulting from new developments with respect to uncertain tax positions will be recorded as appropriate.
 The Company does not currently anticipate that the total amounts of unrecognized tax benefits will significantly change within the next 12 months.

-The aggregate changes in the balance of gross unrecognized tax benefits during the first six months of fiscal 2009 were as follows (in thousands):
+The aggregate changes in the balance of gross unrecognized tax benefits during the first nine months of fiscal 2009 were as follows (in thousands):

-Unrecognized tax benefits at August 31, 2008 \$ 3,905 Additions based on tax positions related to the current year 437 Additions for tax positions of prior years 595 Reductions for tax positions of prior years Lapse of statue of limitations Reductions from settlements with taxing authorities Unrecognized income tax benefits at February 28, 2009 \$ 4,937
+Unrecognized tax benefits at August 31, 2008 \$3,905 Additions based on tax positions related to the current year 1,004 Additions for tax positions of prior years 1,805 Reductions for tax positions of prior years Lapse of statue of limitations (742) Reductions from settlements with taxing authorities Unrecognized income tax benefits at May 31, 2009 \$5,972

-As of February 28, 2009, the Company remained subject to examination in the following major tax jurisdictions for the tax years as indicated below:
+As of May 31, 2009, the Company remained subject to examination in the following major tax jurisdictions for the tax years as indicated below: